The Path Isn’t Linear: Redefining Success When You Step Away from the 9–5

 That pause?
 It’s not an accident.
 It’s not a gap.
 It’s a gateway.

-If your dreams look quieter, softer, or freer than what you were taught to want - you’re not behind.
+If your dreams look quieter, softer, or freer than what you were taught to want, you’re not behind.
 You’re just beginning something different.

 Most people won’t understand your vision until it’s working.
-So don’t wait for their permission to start.
+So please don’t wait for their permission to start.

 • Take the pause.